majaliju/im-bored/README.md

 ## **HOW**
 It's very simple!

-Simply click the button that says *I'm Bored!'* and click away until you find something good!
+Simply click the button that says *I'm Bored!* and click away until you find something good!
 If you like it, click the *Save for later!* button and it'll add your activity to a list.
 Then keep click away until you develop a nice list of activities.

 The main activity will be in pink, and underneath it you'll see what type of activity it is.